holistic-stack/openscad-tree-sitter/NEXT_STEPS.md

 2. Add TreeSitter configuration
 3. Implement custom queries for folding and indentation

-### 3. Additional Language Features
+### 2. Additional Language Features

-1. **External Scanner**: If you encounter limitations with the current grammar, consider implementing an external scanner in C.
+1. **External Scanner**: Implement an external scanner in C for more complex patterns
-2. **Advanced Constructs**: Add support for more advanced OpenSCAD features like custom functions in scope.
+2. **Advanced Constructs**: Add support for more advanced OpenSCAD features
-3. **Error Recovery**: Enhance error recovery for common syntax errors.

-### 4. Documentation and Examples

-1. **Editor Integration Guides**: Create specific guides for different editors.
-2. **Advanced Usage Examples**: Document how to use the grammar in custom applications.
-3. **Performance Optimization**: Profile and optimize the parser for large files.
+3. **Performance Optimization**: Profile and optimize the parser for large files

 ## Running the Project